1. Home

 According to the team, the dimensions of the rolls vary.
 Restorers are working at the Egyptian Museum in Cairo to define the opening protocol without destroying the structure.

 In turn, intact sealed papyri from the Third Intermediate Period are rare.
-The last discovery of comparable quantity was in the 1960s.
+The last discovery in comparable quantity was in the 1960s.

-Indeed, the coffins date from Dynasties 21 to 25, between 1069 BC and 664 BC.
+In fact, the coffins date from dynasties 21 to 25, between 1069 BC and 664 BC.
 According to Ancient Origins, this interval covers the political fragmentation after the collapse of the New Kingdom.

 In parallel, Thebes becomes the religious center while political power shifts to the Delta.
 Consequently, priests and singers gain administrative weight.

-According to Hawass, the find offers “new light on the Third Intermediate Period”.
+According to Hawass, the find offers “new insights into the Third Intermediate Period.”
 According to the former Minister of Antiquities, this interval is poorly documented compared to the New and Middle Kingdoms.

-Indeed, there are still gaps in exact dates.
-The painting on the coffins should help refine the official chronology of Dynasties 21-25.
+In fact, there are still gaps in exact dates.
+The painting of the coffins should help refine the official chronology of dynasties 21-25.

 Tomb of Seneb: how the courtyard hid a deposit for 3,000 years

-For example, Seneb’s Tomb is a classic Theban rock-cut tomb.
+For example, the Tomb of Seneb is a classic Theban tomb carved into the rock.
 Consequently, its courtyard functioned as a ceremonial entrance.
-Later it became the improvised roof of the secondary chamber.
+Later it became an improvised roof for the secondary chamber.

 Egyptian archaeologists examine tomb entrance in Sheikh Abd el-Qurna